cegvist/docs.wappalyzer.com/api/basics.md

 | `RESPONSE_NOT_OK`  | The server did not respond with a `200` HTTP code   |
 | `NO_RESPONSE`      | The server did not respond in time                  |
 | `NO_HTML_DOCUMENT` | The server response did not include a HTML document |

-## Demo API key

-Use the API key below to try the APIs before purchasing a subscription.
-It's good for ten requests per day across all APIs (excluding the Dataset API).

-`wappalyzer.api.demo.key`

 ## Usage